dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: 1934 — FREQUENCY RECEIVED BY MARIE CURIE. <br>
 \>SCAFFOLDING: LIFEFORCE DISSOLUTION — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
-// “La lumière alimente nos soleils.
-Nous inscrivons son énergie dans la structure de la survie.” <br>
+// « La lumière alimente nos soleils.
+Nous inscrivons son énergie dans la structure de la survie. » <br>
-// “Nous devenons l’échafaudage.
-Tu seras rappelée.” <br>
+// « Nous devenons l’échafaudage.
+Tu seras rappelée. » <br>
 // “The light powers our suns.
 We encode its energy into the structure of survival.” <br>
 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>